-Sara and Billy Jack Brawner III at their home in Canton, Texas
+At home with Sara and Billy Jack Brawner III in Canton, Texas

 To get to the Dwell-worthy home of Sara and Billy Jack Brawner III, you drive for miles down narrow country roads, cow pastures, modest farmhouses and fields filled with rainbows of Texas wildflowers.
 When you turn down their driveway, all one can do is gasp; there it sits, a beautiful modern black brick home with a contemporary cinderblock fence.
 Although it is one-of-kind, it doesn’t feel out of place or overly precious.
 It's comfortable and inviting, just like the people who built and reside in it.
 Sara and Billy decided to leave their city lives in Austin when Sara found out she was pregnant, and a piece of property adjacent to Billy’s parents place in rural West Texas came on the market.